ahmedh-mw/padv24b/docker/_github_docker.readme.md

 > **_NOTE:_** Default docker file has ENTRYPOINT value equal to "xvfb-run" which may not be suitable for generic purpose senatios

 ## 1.2 Build PADV CI docker image
 This image add a top layer to the non-interactive image by adding the following libraries and CLIs: python3, git client, JFrog cli, Azure cli, AWS cli.
-This layer also set the HOME environment variable and clear the default docker image ENTRYPOINT value for better flexibility.
+This layer also clear the default docker image ENTRYPOINT value for better flexibility.

 You can use 'ci-addons.Dockerfile' to build this image using the following script
 ```